Xamarin

 application is in the test mode, every time anyone needs an

-, pass the cached instace of TestDataService
+IDataService, pass the cached instace of TestDataService;

-otherwise, use the cached instance of DataService
+otherwise, use the cached instance of DataService.

 Note: the action of registering does not create any instance yet - the instatiation is on demand, and only executed when the objects are actually needed.

-Next we create the ConsumerWithInjection
+Next we create the ConsumerWithInjection instance as shown in

 Example 5]].